chfrank-cgn/chfrank-cgn.github.io/aks-cluster.md

 # AKS Cluster

-Even though [Rancher](https://rancher.com/) offers a cluster driver for [Azure AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/), it can sometimes be helpful to import an existing AKS cluster, as it provides complete flexibility when creating the cluster.
+Even though [Rancher](https://rancher.com/) offers a cluster driver for [Azure AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/), it can sometimes be helpful to create and import an AKS cluster, as it provides complete flexibility when defining the cluster.

 In this article, we'll use [Terraform](https://www.terraform.io/) to create and import an AKS cluster into Rancher.
 For more details on Rancher's options for cluster registration, look at the Rancher [documentation](https://rancher.com/docs/rancher/v2.6/en/cluster-provisioning/registered-clusters/).